code29563/copy-history-bot-2/README.md

 To handle both these errors, the script updates the STREAMS environment variable and the RUN environment variable, and then restarts.
 This is the point of the RUN environment variable, to keep track of how many times the script has restarted.
 It starts at 1 when first running the script, and increases by 1 every time the script restarts itself.
 Its value is printed in every log statement so you can tell from the log statements in the terminal how many times the script has restarted.
 The STREAMS environment variable is updated to start copying in the next run from wherever the script left off in this run.

+# Messages with buttons
+User clients can't send messages with inline keyboard buttons as far as I'm aware, so the userbot copies the message without its buttons, and then a bot client is used to edit the copied message and add the buttons to it.

+If the buttons in the original message contain a login URL (or authorisation URL), then it's converted to a regular URL first and then included in the copied message.
+This is because login URLs have to be specifically configured for a bot as far as I'm aware, so if the bot tries to copy a message with a login URL that isn't configured for it, it throws an error.

 # Other notes

 If you cancel the script whilst it's running (e.g. using Ctrl+C), a message is output to the terminal giving the ID of the last copied message of the stream that was being copied at the time.
 Depending on when exactly you cancel the script, is a possibility that another message has successfully been copied, such that the ID output to the terminal is actually the ID of the penultimate message to have been copied, so you may want to confirm this yourself before using the ID output to the terminal to e.g. update the STREAMS environment variable for the next time you manually run the script to pick up where it left off.

 # Possible Improvements
-- Add full support for copying messages to/from groups, supergroups, and private chats
+- Add full support for copying messages to/from other types of chats like private chats with other users and bots
 - Hence add support for using usernames, phone numbers, exact names, invite links, etc, rather than just chat IDs in the .env file (maybe using an [input entity](https://docs.telethon.dev/en/latest/modules/client.html#telethon.client.users.UserMethods.get_input_entity))
-- Skip over messages deleted from the source channel instead of terminating the script
+- Skip over messages deleted from the source chat instead of terminating the script
 - Add the option to use only user clients (like when it's known all the messages to be copied are media messages with hashes), and the option to use only bot clients (for public channels or private channels in which they're admins), the latter potentially doing away with the need for [a separate script](https://github.com/code29563/copy-history-bot-1)
 - Add the option to switch to user clients when all the bot clients have a floodwait
 - Set the RUN environment variable within the script rather than the .env file